 Men get a bad rap.
 If the only thing you knew about men in America came from watching TV, movies, and listening to music, you would think all of us are angry, violent, lazy men hanging out on the couch, watching sports, and playing video games all day.
 A chunk of the American male population indeed fits this description, but not all of us.
-Generally speaking, men that try too hard are rarely in the news or make headlines, we are doing what we do with humility and anonymity.
+Generally speaking, men who try too hard are rarely in the news or make headlines; we are doing what we do with humility and anonymity.

 Voices of Men That Try Too Hard